Gavin1937/AutoSend-Notification/README.md

 ```
     Arguments

     --send2all          Send email to all people in contact_list.json with a text file contains messages
                         Message text file don't need to have square brackets to indicate message blocks
                         So this file can only contain one message
                         Charactor '#' will be use to indicate contact person's refer_name in message text file

     syntax: python main.py --send2all [path_to_message_file.txt]

+    --sheet-col         Print column in the Google Spreadsheet for current week

     -h, --help          Print this help message
 ```